On the contribution of work or heat in exchanged energy via interaction in open bipartite quantum systems: Examples

 in which $H_S=(\omega_0/2)\sigma_z$ is the free Hamiltonian of the system with $\omega_0>0$ the transition frequency and $\sigma_z$ the Pauli matrix, $H_B=\sum_{i}\omega_ia^\dag(\omega_i) a(\omega_i)$ the Hamiltonian of the bath and $H_{SB}=\sum_{i}g(\omega_i)(\sigma_-a^\dag(\omega_i)+\sigma_+a(\omega_i))$ the interaction Hamiltonian with $g(\omega_i)$ the coupling strength and $\sigma_{\pm}=(\sigma_x\pm i\sigma_y)/2$.
 We consider the dynamics to be Markovian therefore the coupling is weak and the stationary solution of the master equation is equal to the thermal equilibrium state $\rho_s^{th}=\exp(-\beta H_s)/Z_s$ where $\beta=1/T$.
 If we choose, for example, the system to be initially in the ground state, i.e., $\rho_s(0)= $ then the eigenvectors of the state remains unchanged throughout the whole evolution and since the free Hamiltonian of the system $H_S$ is constant thus using Eq. (\ref{9}) no work is done on the system, i.e., all the energy exchanged between the system and the thermal bath occurs in the form of heat.
 Therefore, in this specific case the results are the same for both Alicki's and our frameworks.
 But if the initial state of the system is $\rho_s(0)=\dfrac{1}{2} $, i.e., the initial state contains coherence with respect to the energy eigenbasis, then the eigenvectors of the state of the system keeps varying until the state reaches equilibrium which has no coherence.
 Hence based on Eq. (\ref{9}), due to varying eigenvectors of the state, work done on the system is not zero in this case (see illustration in Fig. (\ref{Fig4})).
 As depicted in Fig. (\ref{Fig4}), for the initial state $\rho_s(0)=\dfrac{1}{2} $, the environment does work on the system, through the interaction, from the beginning until the system reaches thermal equilibrium with the bath.
-In Fig. (\ref{Fig5}) the exchanged heat by the system, in both Alicki's and our frameworks, is plotted.
-It is observed that based on Alicki's framework the exchanged heat by the system is negative at all times, i.e., the system loses energy in the form of heat, while based on our framework the exchanged heat by the system is positive at all times which means that the system absorbs energy in the form of heat.

 As was mentioned before, this example implies that the initial coherence of the state of the system contributes to doing work.
 In other words, "coherence contained in the state of the system does not allow the energy exchanged between the system and the environment to be only of the heat form".
 In further publications we will investigate the connection between the initial coherence and the exchanged work in more detail.
 Initial coherence is of great significance especially in charging a quantum battery by a quantum charger because we need to extract all the energy transferred to the battery in the form of work \cite{Binder,Campaioli,Ferraro,Barra,Andolina}.
 In Ref. \cite{Andolina} it was shown that if the initial state of the charger is a coherent state the extractable work from the battery using a cyclic unitary transformation is optimal.
 It has also been shown that the extractable work in fully quantized setups obtainable from non-passivity strongly depends on the initial state of the system, particularly on its coherence \cite{Klimovsky}.
 Finally, we will show that these refined definitions of work and heat will give new insight into the irreversibility and the entropy production of a quantum thermodynamic system.
 The entropy production of a thermodynamic system $\mathcal{A}$ is defined as \cite{Blundell,Kondepudi,Groot,Yunus}